severalnines/docs/user-guide/dashboard.rst

 =================================== ===========
 Field                               Description
 =================================== ===========
 Hostname                            The IP address or hostname of the target node.
-Ensure you can perform passwordless SSH to the need using the specified SSH User, SSH Port Number and SSH Key Path
+Ensure you can perform passwordless SSH to the need using the specified SSH User, SSH Port Number and SSH Key Path.
-Port                                MongoDB port
+Port                                MongoDB port.
-User                                MongoDB user
+User                                MongoDB user.
-Password                            MongoDB admin password RS Name                             The replica set name Data Directory                      Location of MongoDB data directory mongodb.conf Template               MongoDB configuration template under ``/usr/share/cmon/templates`` Need Sudo Password                  Click on the link and specify the sudo password for the SSH user if applicable SSH User                            SSH user that ClusterControl will use to remotely access the target node SSH Key Path                        Specify the full path of SSH key (the key must exist in ClusterControl node) that will be used by *SSH User* to perform passwordless SSH.
+Password                            MongoDB admin password.
+RS Name                             The replica set name.
+Data Directory                      Location of MongoDB data directory. mongodb.conf Template               MongoDB configuration template under ``/usr/share/cmon/templates``.
+Default is mongodb.conf.org.
+Need Sudo Password                  Click on the link and specify the sudo password for the SSH user if applicable.
+SSH User                            SSH user that ClusterControl will use to remotely access the target node.
+SSH Key Path                        Specify the full path of SSH key (the key must exist in ClusterControl node) that will be used by *SSH User* to perform passwordless SSH.
 See `Passwordless SSH <../../requirements.html#passwordless-ssh>`_.
-SSH Port Number                     SSH port of target node Disable Firewall                    Yes - Firewall will be disabled, No - Firewall will not be disabled Disable AppArmor/SElinux            Check to disable AppArmor (Ubuntu) or SElinux (Redhat or CentOS) Uninstall Existing MongoDB Packages All existing MongoDB related package will be removed before ClusterControl performs the new installation on the target node
+SSH Port Number                     SSH port of target node.
+Disable Firewall                    Yes - Firewall will be disabled, No - Firewall will not be disabled.
+Disable AppArmor/SElinux            Check to disable AppArmor (Ubuntu) or SElinux (Redhat or CentOS).
+Uninstall Existing MongoDB Packages All existing MongoDB related package will be removed before ClusterControl performs the new installation on the target node.
-Deploy                              Start the database deployment
+Deploy                              Start the database deployment.
 =================================== ===========

 Then, you can add a MongoDB replica node to the setup via `Add Node <user-guide/mysql/overview.html#add-node>`_.